qm1004/gbdt/README.md

 ====

 GBDT:Gradient Boosting Decision Tree implemented by golang.<br/>

+#Characteristic
 Concurrency:Implementing local cocurrent with goroutine when building single tree at each iteration.<br/>
+Support missing feature value.Every node in the tree has a child named "UNKNOWN VALUE".<br/>

 #Parameter
 All gbdt parameter define in config.go.